theraot/Theraot/readme.md

     - Needles : [See "Needle" below]
     - ArrayPool : An object pool to recycle arrays.
     - Disposable : A general purpose disposable object with Action callback.
     - DisposableAkin : Same as above, but disposable only by the thread that created it.
-[See Note 1]
+[See Note 2]
+    - GCMonitor : Allows to get notifications on Garbage Collection.
+[See Note 3]
     - IExtendedDisposable : A IDisposible that you can query to know if it was disposed.
-[See Note 2]
+[See Note 4]
     - NoTrackingThreadLocal & TrackingThreadLocal : The backends for the backport of System.Threading.ThreadLocal.
     - ReentryGuard : A helper class that allows to protect a code from reentry.
     - SingleTimeExecution : A thread-safe way to wrap code to be called only once.
     - ThreadinHelper : Provides unique ids for managed threads, generic VolatileRead and *Write, and conditional SpinWait.
-[See Note 3]
+[See Note 5]
+    - Work : a task scheduler implementation, intended to be part of the backport of System.Threading.Tasks.

+Note 1: EqualityComparerHelper<T> creates equiality comparers for delegates, and tuples among other types.

-Note 1: This actually makes the implementation simpler and more efficient.
+Note 2: This actually makes the implementation simpler and more efficient.

+Note 3: The notifications of GCMonitor will run in a dedicated thread, make sure to not waste it's time.
+It is strongly suggested to use it to start async operations.

-Note 2: Do not rely on the IsDisposed property as it may change any moment if another thread call Dispose, use DisposedConditional instead.
+Note 4: Do not rely on the IsDisposed property as it may change any moment if another thread call Dispose, use DisposedConditional instead.

-Note 3: The SpinWait functions in ThreadingHelper provides alternatives to System.Threading.SpinWait.
+Note 5: The SpinWait functions in ThreadingHelper provides alternatives to System.Threading.SpinWait.

 ---
 "FAT" Features